blimJS/Samsung-development-guide/README.md

 Helps developers handle user input from four directional keys on the remote and maximizes the usage of the GPU, since TV devices generally have a far more powerful GPU than CPU.

-> It is not open source and only has versions for jQuery and Angular 1.x.
+> Problems: It is not open source and only has versions for jQuery and Angular 1.x.

 [Caph Documentation](https://www.samsungdforum.com/caphdocs/)